10 Ways to End Feeling “Nobody Understands Me”

 2. Change your body language.

 Your body language communicates almost as much as your words.
-Uncross your arms when you talk to others, it shows them you want to be open.
-Try to relax your shoulders and smile softly.
+Uncross your arms when you talk to others, it shows you want to be open.
+Try to relax your shoulders, and smile softly to stop any natural tendency to frown.

 3. Slow down and switch perspective.